VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **The Gastric Flu can cause projectile vomiting**
+- ⚡ Daily fun fact: **Paul Hunn holds the record for the loudest burp, which was 118.1 decibels, which is as loud as a chainsaw**

 <h3 align="left">Connect with me:</h3>
 <p align="left">